MileHacker Logo

 Hazard Risk Level Action

-Earthquakes Frequent (mostly minor) Familiarize yourself with "Drop, Cover, plus Hold Tight."
+Earthquakes Frequent (mostly minor) Familiarize yourself with "Drop, Cover, and Hold On."
 Follow local authorities.

 Typhoons Seasonal (August-October) Monitor forecasts, stock water/snacks, follow accommodation advice.

-Tsunamis Low (Kawaguchi is away from the sea) Not a direct risk for Kawaguchi; coastal areas are different.
+Tsunamis Low (Kawaguchi is inland) Not a direct risk for Kawaguchi; coastal areas are different.

 Crime & Safety